 But its limitless potential is also one of its biggest problems given how fluid the BIM data set remains, with agreement on just what information it should cover still widely debated.

 BIM clearly has a lot to offer in what information is finally handed over at the end of construction, but that’s still a long way from standard practice.
-The reality is that many owners or managers don’t receive a comprehensive picture of their asset, creating real challenges in operations and maintenance long term.
+The reality is that many owners or managers don’t receive a comprehensive picture of their assets, creating real challenges in operations and maintenance long term.

 We’re doing this by encouraging asset owners and facility managers to take part in the design process as early as possible.
 We’re also getting our BIM specialists involved in understanding asset design, costing and operational issues.